open-learning/git4ol/README.md

 ### Refs

-Learning objects are located using `git` refs:
+Learning blocks are located using `git` refs:

 - Lesson starting points are located using refs of the format `refs/{lesson}@{version}/head` where
   - `lesson` is the name of the lesson